alicehe2003/ImageEditor/README.md

 - The kernel size determines how many pixels are sampled around each pixel.
 A larger kernel can capture more of the Gaussian curve, producing a better approximation of the blur.
 - The standard deviation (sigma) controls the strength of the blur.
 A larger sigma spreads out the weights more, causing a smoother and wider blur.

+I considered making the kernal computation in `gaussian_blur` known at compile time, but this would require C++23 (since `exp` only became a `const` in C++23) - this is not an issue.
+The issue lies in the fact that the refactoring would involve using templates for the kernel size and sigma for kernal calculations, and I would have to export multiple `gaussian_blur` functions with fixed variants of kernel and sigma, as they will be called in JS.
+This introduces the issue of having to limit the sigma and kernel sizes passed by users to a few pre-defined options.

 ## Edge detection

 The Sobel method is a gradient-based edge detection method that computes gradient magnitudes in both x and y directions using 3x3 convolution kernels, good for emphasizing edges and reducing noise.